An overview of the different generations of archive migration solutions, sharing some of the drawbacks of older solutions.

 If you’re watching this video, most likely you’re looking into how to migrate your Enterprise Vault data to Exchange Online, or Office 365 in general.
 That means your users are also about to be onboarded to Office 365.

 Have you considered all the dependencies and how you will handle those in your project?

 “I can’t ingest data to an Office 365 archive mailbox that doesn’t exist”,

 but also more tricky ones.
-For example, having to change the archiving policy in EV a few days before the mailbox is moved to Office 365 to avoid potential data loss, in certain EV configurations.
+For example, having to change the archiving policy in EV a few days before the mailbox is migrated to Office 365 to avoid potential data loss; in certain EV configurations.

 I would encourage you to try to understand how this process should look in your organization and how the migration of an archive can tie in.

 With hundreds of successful data migration projects behind us, I can also tell you that despite best practices, each migration in each organization is different.

 Your chosen migration approach should be able to cope with the individual requirements of your organization.